minedu-diten/sisda-frontend/README.md

-# Sigsda - Angular
+# SIGSDA - MINEDU

-Material Design Admin Template with Angular 8 and Angular Material
+Angular 8 and Angular Material

 ## The Community

 Share your ideas, discuss Sigsda and help each other.

-[Click here](http://sigsdatheme.com/community) to see our Community page.

 ## Development server